-A Washington, DC general power of attorney (GPOA) enables an individual, known as the “principal,” to designate another person, termed the “agent” or “attorney-in-fact,” to manage various financial matters on their behalf.
-This authoritative document grants the agent broad powers to oversee the principal’s financial affairs, including bank transactions, investments, or bill payments.
+A Washington, DC, non-durable (general) power of attorney (GPOA) enables an individual, known as the “principal,” to designate another person, termed the “agent” or “attorney-in-fact,” to manage various financial matters on their behalf including bank transactions, investments, or bill payments.

 This document is non-durable, meaning it becomes void if the principal becomes incapacitated.
 For ongoing representation, even if the principal is unable to make their own decisions, opt for a durable power of attorney.